CMSC-447/COVID19-Hotspot-Map/README.md

 # COVID19-Hotspot-Map

 Dependencies:
-Yarn
+- Yarn
-NPM
+- NPM
-Leaflet.js
+- Leaflet.js
-Node.js
+- Node.js
-MySQL
+- MySQL
-Create React App
+- React App

 Yarn Packages:
-- react-chartjs-2 chart.js
 - react-router-dom
+      * npm install react-router-dom --save
+-  react-chartjs-2
+      * yarn add react-chartjs-2 chart.js

 Installation & Setup

-Ensure the system is installed with the up-to-date software requirements as discussed in section 2.2.
+- Ensure the system is installed with the up-to-date software requirements as discussed in section 2.2.

-Download the code from the Github repository, using the following link: https://github.com/CMSC-447/COVID19-Hotspot-Map.git
+- Download the code from the Github repository, using the following link: https://github.com/CMSC-447/COVID19-Hotspot-Map.git

-Open an sql shell using the command:  mysqlsh

-login using the command:  mysql -u root -p

-Enter your sql password.
-Once you are logged in, load the database through MySQL, which is located in the database directory.

-To select the covid cases database, enter the command: use 'covid_data'.
-This ensures you will draw from the proper database.
+To load the database on your local machine:

+- The command to load the database file on local machine is `[mysql dir]/bin/mysql -u username -ppassword covid_data < /tmp/databasename.sql`.
+Note that the username and password should be replaced by the local machine's mysql login.
+The path of the where the covid_data.sql is located should also be replaced appropriately in the above command.
+(May need permissions to load local file.)

+- The covid_data.sql file is located under the  directory `COVID19-Hotspot-Map/Database/`.

+- Once the above command is executed ensure the database now exists.
+To do so, please login your mysql on local machine using a terminal and run the following command `mysql -u root -p` and enter your password.
+Once you login, select `covid_data` as your db by running the command `use covid_data;` to make sure the database was loaded in.

+Updating database login info on node.js to allow the API use the mysql on local machine:

-Navigate to the ‘backend’ directory
+- Navigate to the `COVID19-Hotspot-Map/backend/` directory.

-Open the file ‘app.js’ using a text editor.
-Edit line 10 and 13 to match the localhost’s MySQL user and password.
+- Open the file `app.js` using a text editor.
+Replace the login information from line 10 and 13 to match the local machine's login info.

-Close app.js and navigate back to the ‘backend’ directory.
-Run the command: ’ npm start ‘.
+- Save and exit the file.

+To run the application:

+- Open a terminal and navigate to `COVID19-Hotspot-Map/backend/` directory, and run the command `node app.js`.
 This initializes the node API.

-Navigate to the ‘frontend/hotspot-map/src’ directory

-Run the command: ’ yarn start ‘.
-This initializes the React-app frontend.

-Your browser should open to localhost:3000.
-If it does not, open a browser and go to the following link: https://localhost:3000.
-The app is now running on your local machine and should be fully functional.

-If you encounter the error (ER_NOT_SUPPORTED_AUTH_MODE: Client does not support authentication protocol requested by server; consider upgrading MySQL client #2013) when running the program:
-- Login to your mysql database and run the following command ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'.
-Note that this will reset the password to 'password.'
--
-- Also, make sure to replace the user value on line 10 under backend/app.js
+- Open a terminal and navigate to `COVID19-Hotspot-Map/frontend/hotspot-map/src/` directory, and execute the `yarn start`.
+This initializes the React-app.

+To run the application using a Makefile (will only work on Linux based OS):

+- Open a terminal and navigate to `COVID19-Hotspot-Map/frontend/hotspot-map/` directory, and run `make`.
+This should execute all the neccessary commands needed and start the application.

-The Database draws from the following repositories: https://github.com/nytimes/covid-19-data/blob/master/us-counties.csv https://github.com/datadesk/california-coronavirus-data/blob/master/cdcr-prison-totals.csv
+The data used is from the following repositories: https://github.com/nytimes/covid-19-data/blob/master/us-counties.csv https://github.com/datadesk/california-coronavirus-data/blob/master/cdcr-prison-totals.csv